-In case of spectral line experiments, copy the same uvflg table as {exp}2.uvflg and {exp}1.uvflg.
-Copy also the antab file, and leave only the IF per polarization which is selected for the line pass in the INDEX line for each station.
+In case of spectral line experiments, copy the same uvflg table as {exp}\2.uvflg and {exp}\1.uvflg.
+Copy also the antab file, and leave only the IF (for both polarizations) which is selected for the line pass in the INDEX line for each station.